zhufrank09/World-cities-wastes/README.md

 - Comparing diversion rates to population or income levels
 - Mapping diversion performance visually by geography

+---

 ## Visualizing the Data
 Here is an image showing waste generation by city:

 ![Waste Generation by City](images/Picture1.png)

+---

+## Help & Support

+If you have any questions or need assistance with navigating or using this repository, feel free to reach out!
+You can:

+- Open an issue in this GitHub repository to ask questions or report any problems.
+- Reach out directly to the repository owner (Frank Zhu) for further help.

+---

+## Contributors
+Dataset Compilation, Documentation, and Repository Maintenance by **Frank Zhu**